salvatoremallemaci/mobile-application-development/README.md

 [🌐 Qui in italiano](README_it.md)

 ## Lab 1: Kotlin Exercism exercises
-4 exercises from the Exercism Kotlin track: Bank account, Forth, List-Ops and Minesweeper
+4 exercises from the Exercism Kotlin track: Bank Account, Forth, List-Ops and Minesweeper.

 ## Labs 2-5 and final project: Playgrounds Reservations
 The following labs and the final project were aimed at creating an app for making reservations for available playgrounds to play a selection of sports.